Contributing writer, MacworldSEP 12, 2023 7:30 am PDT

-Other advantages of Thunderbolt 4 include that hubs and docks can now have more than two Thunderbolt ports and that T4 cables can be up to 2 metres long and still handle the 40Gbps bandwidth.
+Other advantages of Thunderbolt 4 include that hubs and docks can now have more than two Thunderbolt ports (up to four) and that TB4 cables can be up to 2 metres long and still handle the 40Gbps bandwidth.
 Previously, passive TB3 cables had to be 0.7m or under to handle full bandwidth.

 But there is just one more thing about Thunderbolt 4 that’s a little bit special…

 What is Thunderbolt 4 hubbing?

 Thunderbolt 4 is, in some ways, just a software upgrade for Mac users.
 You need at least Apple’s Big Sur operating system (macOS 11) to get its new hubbing functionality.

 Hubbing does away with the risks of Thunderbolt device daisy-chaining.